17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 Container Load

-As the name suggests, container load determines the maximum capacity of goods accommodated within a standard shipping container.
+Container load is a shipping term that determines the maximum capacity of goods accommodated within a standard shipping container.

 The two most prevalent container sizes, 20 feet (TEU) and 40 feet (FEU), have become industry standards for streamlining logistics and enabling efficient stacking and transportation on various modes like ships, trains, and trucks.